-It is interesting to note that hereditary factors are not significant in predicting life expectancy.17 In contrast, the use of tobacco has a significant impact on life expectancy.
-A Statistics Canada publication from 200118 concludes that a 45-year-old smoker will survive 20% to 25% fewer years, depending on sex, than a non-smoker of the same age.
-This could be taken into consideration by using the 30% column in the above table for smokers and the 10% to 25% columns for non-smokers.
+It is interesting to note that hereditary factors are not significant in predicting life expectancy.
+In contrast, the use of tobacco has a significant impact on life expectancy.
+A Statistics Canada publication from 2001 concludes that a 45-year-old smoker will survive 20% to 25% fewer years, depending on sex, than a non-smoker of the same age.
+This factor could be taken into consideration by using the 30% column in the above table for smokers and the 10% to 25% columns for non-smokers.
+It is expected that while the COVID virus had an impact on life expectancy, it is too early to know if it will have a real long-term impact.

 It is also interesting to observe that as advancements in medical science occur, those who are younger today may have the opportunity to benefit from these advancements for a longer period than those who are older today.
-These effects can be seen in the 50% column in Probability of Survival table above by the initial decline in life expectancy as current age increases (e.g. a 30-year-old today has a higher life expectancy than their 60-year-old parent).
+These effects can be seen in the 50% column in Probability of Survival table above by the initial decline in life expectancy as current age increases (e.g., a 30-year-old today has a higher life expectancy than their 60-year-old parent).
 This decline in life expectancy reverses at around age 80 because those who have already reached an older age today are more likely to continue to benefit from increased longevity.